univac-os/calculator-behavior/multiplication.md

        And I type in "positive number"
        And I press "equals"

-  Then I see the "positive multipled number" as the result
+  Then I see the "positive number" as the result

 Scenario: multiple of fraction